An Exterior EFT for Hawking Radiation: Bulk-to-bulk propagators and influence phase

 \subsubsection{Expressing $\bbG(\zeta|\zeta_0,p)$ in terms of $\Gin(\zeta,p)$}

-In later sections, we will find it convenient to write the bulk-to-bulk propagator $\bbG(\zeta|\zeta_0,p)$ in terms of the ingoing boundary-to-bulk propagator $\Gin(\zeta,p)$ and its complex conjugate.
-Starting from the expression for the bulk-to-bulk propagator in Eq.\eqref{eq:BlkBlkWronskianExplicit}, we have
+In later sections, we will find it convenient to write the bulk-to-bulk Green function $\bbG(\zeta|\zeta_0,p)$ in terms of the ingoing boundary-to-bulk Green function $\Gin(\zeta,p)$ and its complex conjugate.
+Starting from the expression for the bulk-to-bulk Green function in Eq.\eqref{eq:BlkBlkWronskianExplicit}, we have

 where $\Theta_{\text{SK}}$ denotes the theta function for which the ordering of the arguments is understood to be on the Schwinger-Keldysh contour.
 We can now use the definitions of $g_{\sL}(\zeta,p)$ and $g_{\sR}(\zeta,p)$ in Eq.\eqref{eq:DefgL} and Eq.\eqref{eq:DefgR} respectively to write